retailzipline/bootstrap-tooling/README.md

 # Tooling we've built to upgrade Bootstrap 4
-In spring 2020 we upgraded our UI framework to Bootstrap 4.
+In spring 2020 [Retail Zipline](https://retail-zipline.breezy.hr) upgraded our UI framework to Bootstrap 4.
 Along the way, we built a variety of tools to help make the process easier.
 This is a collection of some of those custom tools.

+This code is likely won't work as-is because it's specific to our code at the time, but is meant as an aid and reference.

 ## Command-Line Tools
 - [bs4_migration_check](https://github.com/retailzipline/bootstrap-tooling/blob/master/bin/bs4_migration_check): status checker for how many views remain